Loading magic...

 (Answer: Mr. Jones has 63 stamps left.)

-This video gives a clear, step-by-step approach to explain how to solve 2-step addition and subtraction word problems for second grade.
+This video gives a clear, step-by-step approach to explain how to solve 2-step addition and subtraction word problems.

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.